 Let’s jump in!

 Many people ask if there is a particular type or brand of toilet paper that can be considered “safe” for septic systems.
 Is one brand of toilet paper more septic-safe than the others?
-In all truth, it doesn’t matter what type of toilet paper or brand you use, as long as you are using a high-quality septic treatment product.
-If you use the right treatment product in your septic tank, you shouldn’t be limited by your toilet paper brand.
-All toilet papers will break down if you use a high-quality septic treatment.
+In all truth, it doesn’t matter what type of toilet paper or brand you use as long as you're using a high-quality septic treatment product.
+If you use the right treatment product in your septic tank, you shouldn’t be limited by the brand of your toilet paper.
+All toilet paper types and brands will break down if you use a high-quality septic treatment.

-Going directly off of the previous point, it is clearly important that you use the correct treatment product inside your septic tank!
-What is that product?
+Going directly off the previous point, it's clearly important that you use the correct treatment product inside your septic tank!
+But what is that product?
 Well, we’re biased (surprise!).
-We recommend Unique’s Septic System Digester.
+We recommend Unique Septic System Digester.
 As a high-quality septic treatment product, Septic System Digester will bolster the bacteria levels in your tank, allowing bacteria to effectively break down waste and any type or brand of toilet paper you choose to use.
 For more information about Septic System Digester, please click here.

 Another common household need is to keep your drains clear of debris.
 On occasion, you may even need to remove a clog from your lines.
 How do you do this without harming the bacteria in your tank?
-Firstly, we would strongly discourage you from using any sort of strong chemical, antibacterial, or disinfectant product.
-Caustic chemical products will quickly kill off the bacteria in your septic tank, leading to clogs and backups—which are no fun and can be expensive to repair!
+First off, we would strongly discourage you from using any sort of strong chemical, antibacterial, or disinfectant product.
+Caustic chemical products will quickly kill off the bacteria in your septic tank, leading to clogs and backups, which are no fun and can be expensive to repair!

 Additionally, watch out for products that contain methylisothiazolinone.
 Methylisothiazolinone is an antimicrobial chemical used in many household cleaning products (including drain cleaners).
-It is often used as a preservative.
-Not only is this chemical caustic to you (it is a well-known allergen), but it will definitely kill the bacteria in your tank!
+It's often used as a preservative.
+Not only is this chemical caustic to you (it's a well-known allergen), but it will definitely kill the bacteria in your tank!

 In the place of a chemical cleaner, many people choose to use natural items like white vinegar or baking soda.
 While these products can be effective and won’t harm the bacteria in your tank, we recommend a bacterial-enhancing toilet cleaning product.
-Like the other products we endorse, a product like Unique’s Safe Toilet Bowl Cleaner is also septic safe and will leave your toilet sparkling.
+Like the other products we endorse, a product like Unique Safe Toilet Bowl Cleaner is also septic safe and will leave your toilet sparkling!

 Now we come to the final and arguably most difficult area of septic-safe products: laundry detergents.
 As with the other categories of cleaning products, there is no shortage of harmful, chemically based products to choose from!
-Again, to harp on the point, we highly recommend that you refrain from chemical products!
-Especially since a load of laundry produces a significantly large amount of waste water, a chemical laundry detergent can wreak havoc on your septic system.
+Again, not to harp too much on this point, but we highly recommend that you refrain from chemical products!
+Especially since a load of laundry produces a significantly large amount of wastewater, a chemical laundry detergent can wreak havoc on your septic system.

 When choosing a septic-safe laundry detergent, you should look for products that are plant-based.
 Also, be sure to check the ingredients list on your laundry detergent.
 You should be looking specifically for the following three harmful chemicals: